Travel documents | Finnair

 Things to remember

 • Find out which travel documents are needed to travel to your destination considering your nationality.
-You can use our travel documents map to check the details.
+You can use our travel requirements page to check the details.

 • Also, see the requirements for transferring through one country to another, for example if your route includes more than one Schengen country.